 OpSec started as a military process, but over the years it has transformed into something bigger than that, something that is a vital part of cyber hygiene.
 It holds a high ranking in any cybersecurity audit or cyber investigation, and is a normal part of our digital lives.

 As we mentioned, OpSec has now changed the digital landscapes where it is most frequently applied, and found its way to cybersecurity.
 Now, we can’t imagine one without the other.

 Companies are setting up recovery plans for data breaches, getting cyber insurance and employing white hats to test their systems.
-Including an OpSec program in cybersecurity strategy helps to fill in the gaps that other programs leave out, and builds a much stronger defense line while decreasing the attack surface.
+Including an OpSec program in cybersecurity strategy helps to fill in the gaps that other programs leave out, and builds a much stronger defense line while working on the different attack surface reduction strategies.

 By tracking the digital footprint an organization leaves, you’re putting yourself in the shoes of an attacker who is gathering the info needed for an attack.
 Gaining insights into what data is publicly available and how it can be used against you will help you re-group, invest in and strengthen your company’s security.

 Saving and securing sensitive information such as first names, IP addresses, languages, emails and other potentially compromising details is an ongoing process, something that needs to stay constant in the ever-changing cybersecurity environment.
 Training employees in cybersecurity practices, encrypting data and devices, monitoring the transfer of data, limiting access to certain data, and other actions you take to protect against a data breach can all be considered part of OpSec.